forwardemail/forwardemail.net/app/views/faq/index.md

 ## Can I remove the via forwardemail dot net in Gmail

+This topic is related to a [widely known issue in Gmail where extra info appears next to a sender's name](https://support.google.com/mail/answer/1311182).

-Yes, as of May 2023 we support sending email with SMTP as an add-on for all paid users.
+As of May 2023 we support sending email with SMTP as an add-on for all paid users – which means that you can remove the <span class="notranslate">via forwardemail dot net</span> in Gmail.

 Note that this FAQ topic is specific for those using the [How to Send Mail As using Gmail](#how-to-send-mail-as-using-gmail) feature.